 According to the NIOSH Alert Preventing Needlestick Injuries in Health Care Settings, it is estimated that 600,000 to 800,000 needlestick injuries (NSIs) and other percutaneous injuries (PIs) occur annually among health care workers.
 PIs are caused by sharp objects such as hypodermic needles, scalpels, suture needles, wires, trochanters, surgical pins, and saws.
 Additional exposure incidents include splashes and other contact with mucous membranes or non-intact skin.
 Post-exposure management is an integral part of a complete program for preventing infection following exposure incidents.

 The following references provide useful information about the management of occupational exposure incidents to blood or other potentially infectious materials.

-- Rapid HIV Testing.
+HIV Testing.
 Centers for Disease Control and Prevention (CDC).
-These pages include descriptions of the rapid HIV tests approved by the FDA, how the tests can be implemented in different settings and research on the effectiveness and possible uses of the tests.
+This page discusses HIV testing, new testing techniques as well as provides information regarding rapid testing and how the tests can be implemented in different settings and research on the effectiveness and possible uses of the tests.

 EPINet.
 The University of Virginia, International Healthcare Worker Safety Center.
 The Exposure Prevention Information Network (EPINet) system provides standardized methods for recording and tracking percutaneous injuries and blood and body fluid contacts.
 EPINet consists of a Needlestick and Sharp Injury Report, a Blood and Body Fluid Exposure Report, and software for entering, accessing, and analyzing the data from the forms.